ansys/pyansys-sound/doc/source/api/spectral_processing.rst

 Spectral processing
 -------------------
-This module provides useful functions to process signals in the frequency domain, such as the calculation of the Power Spectral Density (PSD).
+This module provides functions to process signals in the frequency domain, such as the calculation of the Power Spectral Density (PSD).

 .. module:: ansys.sound.core.spectral_processing